 Another study suggests rosemary oil could have the potential for easing pain, especially when combined with traditional analgesic drugs.
 Additional evidence was published in a 2015 systematic review of essential oils.
 The review stated that rosemary oil may have properties for relieving pain and inflammation.

 Rosemary oil is commonly used in aromatherapy, and can be applied to the skin if diluted.
-(It’s also used in many recipes.)
+Be sure to follow the recommendations on the bottle.
+Rosemary is also used in many recipes.

 If you get migraines or headaches triggered by sinus trouble, check out eucalyptus oil.
 Research shows it could help open sinus passages to clear out some of that pressure.